Overall At-Risk Score: 47

-Showy white, bisexual flowers appear in early springs and last only a day or two.
-Flowering normally occurs in March to April, and in May to June, the plant develops cylindrical-teardrop shaped seed pods that ripen and open in July.
+Showy white, bisexual flowers appear in early spring and last only a day or two.
+Flowering normally occurs in March to April, and in May to June the plant develops cylindrical-teardrop shaped seed pods that ripen and open in July.

 S. canadensis is a myrmecochoric plant, meaning its seed dispersal relies primarily on ants carrying away their seed and eating the rich lipid coating (or elaisome).

 Bloodroot grows in a large region from Southern Manitoba in Canada to Southeastern Texas, and from South Dakota to the Atlantic Ocean.
-It’s found in every state, except for Alaska, Hawaii, California, Nevada, Washington, Oregon, Idaho, Montana, New Mexico, Colorado, Utah, and Wyoming.
+It is found in every state, except for Alaska, Hawaii, California, Nevada, Washington, Oregon, Idaho, Montana, New Mexico, Colorado, Utah, and Wyoming.

 Bloodroot grows best in well-drained soils, and it prefers woods and thickets, but it can also be found in flood plains and along streams and fence lines.

 Vulnerability of Habitat/Changes of Habitat Quality and Availability: